cloudframe-samples/cloudframe-mainframe-modernization-tradingapp/README.md

 ## 📘 Overview

 **TradingApp** is a reference mainframe application created to simulate real-world international securities trading workflows across **10 currencies**.
-It demonstrates how batch workloads, written in COBOL and JCL, can be analyzed and modernized using **CodeNavigator** — a platform that helps transform legacy mainframe programs into modern **Java**, **Spring Boot**, and **Spring Batch** applications.
+It demonstrates how batch workloads, written in COBOL and JCL, can be analyzed with **Atlas** and modernized with **CodeNavigator**.
+These two products are part of the CloudFrame Modernization Suite.
+Atlas helps recover deep understanding and lost tribal knowledge, issues faced by organizations using decades old COBOL applications and losing expertise due to SME attrition.
+CodeNavigator then enables modernization by transforming legacy mainframe programs into modern **Java**, **Spring Boot**, and **Spring Batch** applications or blueprinting new applications based on Atlas discovery and business needs.

 The application covers the full trade lifecycle:
 - **Matching Buy/Sell Requests**